Admitted international transfer students

 Transfer guide

-Pay your enrollment deposit
+Pay your enrollment deposit (on-campus students only)

 Confirm your place in ASU’s incoming class by submitting your enrollment deposit via My ASU.
 Then, be sure to check My ASU often for any Priority Tasks needed to complete your steps to enroll.